port-labs/port-docs/docs/integrations/github/auto-importing-properties.md

 ```

 :::caution
-Be sure to *add* the properties above to your blueprint instead of overwriting them
+ When adding these properties, make sure to add them to the set of blueprint properties, and not to overwrite the existing properties of the blueprint
 :::